Chibiania/project2/README.md

 #### Installation instructions
-- go to https://book2adapt.herokuapp.com/ to view application or go to the github repo at https://github.com/Chibiania/project2 to look at the code
+- go to [Book2Adapt](https://book2adapt.herokuapp.com/) to view application or go to the [github repo] (https://github.com/Chibiania/project2) to look at the code

 #### Unsolved problems
 - can't get the date of release for adaptation to change to white